top of page

 The most dangerous idea in modern management is that existing culture is inherently worthy of preservation.

 Culture is not neutral.
-Culture is the accumulated behavior of what leadership has tolerated.
+It is the accumulated behavior of what leadership has tolerated.
 If results are weak, trust is low, or execution is inconsistent, culture is already indictable.
+In these cases, teaching leaders to follow the culture more closely is malpractice.

 Leaders must instead ask harder questions: